apereo/cas/cas-server-documentation/installation/Configuration-Properties.md

 ## Authentication Exceptions

 Map custom authentication exceptions in the CAS webflow and link them to custom messages defined in message bundles.

+To learn more about this topic, [please review this guide](Webflow-Customization-Exceptions.html).

 ```properties
 # cas.authn.exceptions.exceptions=value1,value2,...